OCTOBER 1, 2025 UPDATE

 REALCYCLE is now ONLY collecting food scraps and aluminum (no cardboard, no glass) at the Crescent City Farmer's Market on Sundays (8am-noon).
 Please note, the Crescent City Farmer’s Market has moved to the parking lot by City Park Putt Putt.

 Thank you for your understanding and patience as we continue to transition from an organization that organizes and hosts food waste collections, to one which primarily supports and promotes the efforts of others.
+Additionally, our founder had to go on hiatus due to her mother’s health crisis in early summer, so the Food Scrap Drop-Off map on the Food Scrap Collection Page has NOT been updated since Spring 2025.

 *Check Compost NOW’s Facebook page or our Instagram for regular posts regarding updates and drop-off locations.
 We will try to mention other drop off sites that we are aware of happening throughout the city, as we believe it is important to offer decentralized locations in order to reduce “food waste miles.”